-Emily has written more than 150 articles for newspapers and magazines.
-Here is a selection of her work.
+Emily has written more than 150 articles for newspapers, magazines, and digital publications.
+Here is a small selection of her work:

 "Beauteous Beasts: Humans have been breeding animals for beauty for centuries.
 But should we draw the line at genetically modified pets?"
 Aeon.
 March 25, 2013.

 “Made Whole: Designed for animals, these advanced prosthetics could also help get human amputees moving again.”
 Wired.
 October 2011.

 “The Bad Daddy Factor: Drinking, smoking, taking prescription meds or failing to eat a balanced diet can influence the health of men’s future children.”
 Miller-McCune.
 January/February 2011.

 “Welcome to Outer (Head) Space: What can extreme environments teach us about weathering life’s ups and downs?”
 Psychology Today.
 April 2010.

 “Unfolding the mysteries of the brain: Researchers are learning to map the wrinkled landscape of the cerebral cortex for clues to how the mind develops.”
 The Boston Globe.
 August 3, 2009.